 There’ll be a couple of key signs that your kimchi has gone bad:

-- Kimchi is naturally pungent, but if it smells sourer than usual, or even slightly alcohol, it’s ready for the bin.
+- Kimchi is naturally pungent, but if it smells more sour than usual or even slightly alcoholic, it’s ready for the bin.

 How To Store Kimchi

 Now: remember to always use clean utensils when grabbing a bit of kimchi.
-If you doubt you’ll remember, then transfer a week’s worth of kimchi into a smaller jar so you’re not opening and closing your main jar too much.
-This will avoid bad bacteria and odors from the refrigerator getting in.
+If you doubt you’ll remember, then transfer a week’s worth of kimchi into a smaller jar, so you’re not opening and closing your main jar too much.
+This will prevent bad bacteria and odors from the refrigerator getting in to the jar.